mrmodise/nodejs-ecommerce-store/README.md

  * Make sure Elasticsearch is running (version 1.7.5).
  * If using MongoDB locally, make sure it is running as well.
  ```
+ alternatively if you have Docker and Docker compose installed then simply docker-compose up.
+This will install and run MongoD and ElasticSearch.

 ## Testing